Mining the Metals We Use Every Day

 Metals we depend on

-|Nickel: high-strength alloys, stainless steel, aerospace, hospital and kitchen equipment, gas and power plant turbines, hybrid car batteries, aircraft engines|
+|Nickel: high-strength and antimicrobial alloys, stainless steel, aerospace, hospital and kitchen equipment, gas and power plant turbines, rechargeable batteries, aircraft engines|

-|Platinum and palladium: catalytic converters, fuel cells, diabetes test strip|
+|Platinum and palladium: catalytic converters, fuel cells, diabetes test strip, chemotherapy medicine|